sashhhaka/SWP_sport_back/README.md

 2. From coach page
     * See all achievements available for this coach
     * See achievement cards
-    * Mark achievements as finished for particular students
+    * Mark achievements as finished for particular students or return a student to a subscribed status.

 ## Project Installation
-This part was taken from the original Sport site repository
+This part was taken from the original Sport website repository

 ### Requirements:
 * Python3